jameswilmiller/jameswilmiller/README.md

 ## Currently Working On:
 - Currently building a website to connect tutors and students with React, Spring Boot and PostgreSQL

+## current interests
-- interested in creating developer tools / packages
+- learning how to create developer tools / packages
+- learning statistical modeling and data analysis using machine learning
+- learning docker and other cloud technologies to build, scale and deploy applications